 The lease (a contract) states the terms of the contract including rental price, number of tenants and their names, and the time period that you will reside in the apartment.
 Since the lease is offered by the landlord, it usually favors the landlord, but changes can be made as long as you both agree and these changes are initialed and dated by both tenant and landlord.
 When you sign a lease, you are obligated to pay the landlord monthly for the duration of the lease whether you live there or not.

 It is strongly suggested that you carefully read and understand everything in the lease before you sign.
-Ask the landlord, rental agent, Barbara at Housing Resources or Rental Housing Resource Center questions about items you do not understand.
+Ask the landlord, rental agent, Barbara at Housing Resources or Boston Rental Housing Center questions about items you do not understand.

 refer to conveniences or enjoyment offered, usually at no additional cost to the tenant, such as central air conditioning, internet and cable, in-unit washer and dryer, granite counter tops, stainless steel appliances and a swimming pool.
 Apartment buildings have different offerings.